 The 5.4-liter V-8 produces quicker acceleration than the 4.6-liter, though neither engine is phenomenal.
 Even with the larger engine, the F-150 takes a while to really get rolling — but when it does, it feels pretty powerful.
 Interiors are roomy, but the A-pillar grab handles aren't helpful to every rider.

-SuperCab and SuperCrew models with the Styleside box can be equipped with an FX2 Sport Package in 2007.
-The package offers a body-colored grille surround, 18-inch wheels (with 20-inchers optional), fog lamps and unique captain's chairs with a center console and floor-mounted shifter, among other appearance touches.
+A new workhorse XL SuperCrew package combines a crew cab with the basic XL trim and includes power side mirrors, an overhead console and a 40/20/40-split front seat.
+SuperCab and SuperCrew models with the Styleside box can be equipped with an FX2 Sport package that offers a body-colored grille surround, 18-inch wheels (with 20-inchers optional), fog lamps and unique captain's chairs with a center console and floor-mounted shifter, among other appearance touches.

 SuperCrew versions of the F-150 full-size pickup have four conventional, front-hinged doors like those on passenger cars.
 Rear occupants sit on a three-place bench seat.
-The F-150 SuperCrew has only been offered with a 5.5-foot cargo bed, but a 6.5-foot bed will be available later in the 2006 model year.
+The F-150 SuperCrew is only offered with a 5.5-foot cargo bed.

 People Who Viewed this Car Also Viewed